-Since high school, I have had a passion for engineering and have always planned to get a degree in that field.
+Since high school, I have had a passion for engineering and have always planned to get a degree.
 However, despite being told multiple times that taking a gap year was a bad decision, I wasn’t sure I was financially ready for college.
-In the end, I decided to take a gap year to work and build up my finances.
+Ultimately, I decided to take a gap year to work and build up my finances.

 In 2015, I finally enrolled in ECC’s associate in engineering science program.
-I was sort of anxious about being overwhelmed by the amount of coursework a full-time student takes on, so I chose to take it slow.
+I was anxious about being overwhelmed by the amount of coursework a full-time student takes on, so I chose to take it slow.
 In my first semester, I took only two classes.
 As the semesters went on, I became more comfortable with my time management and the amount of studying required.
 I took more classes until I was eventually going full-time.
-With the completion of my degree in the spring of 2018, I was accepted for transfer to Northern Illinois University to continue my studies in mechanical engineering.
+After completing my degree in the spring of 2018, I was accepted for transfer to Northern Illinois University to continue my studies in mechanical engineering.

-However, my experience at NIU was not a pleasant one, and I decided to withdrawal in the middle of my second semester.
-I still wanted to pursue engineering and design, so I reenrolled at ECC to study computer-aided design and computer integrated manufacturing.
-This pairing was perfect for me because not only was I passionate about each subject, many of the required classes overlapped, allowing me to stack degrees.
+However, my experience at NIU was not pleasant, and I decided to withdraw in the middle of my second semester.
+I wanted to pursue engineering and design, so I reenrolled at ECC to study computer-aided design and computer-integrated manufacturing.
+This pairing was perfect for me because I was passionate about each subject, and many of the required classes overlapped, allowing me to stack degrees.
 As I neared the finish line, one of my incredible instructors, Umberto Tinajero, informed me of a new certification program at ECC: CNC Programmer.
 This is a topic that I am passionate about, and I was again able to stack courses, leaving just two more classes between me and another certificate.

-Being amongst the first generation of students to earn the CNC Programmer certificate, I leave ECC with a sense of immense pride and gratitude.
-My hard work and dedication paid off by completing my three degrees and several certificates, all with high honors while remaining debt-free.
+Being among the first generation of students to earn the CNC Programmer certificate, I leave ECC with immense pride and gratitude.
+My hard work and dedication paid off by completing my three degrees and several certificates, all with high honors, while remaining debt-free.
 My high honors status could not have been possible, however, without the help of my instructors: Kenneth Beynon, Jesse Bader, Chris Sikora, and Umberto Tinajero.
-They taught their courses with passion and a deep commitment to their students, which inspired me to perform at my best.
+They taught their courses passionately and deeply committed to their students, which inspired me to perform at my best.

 Justin Martinez ‘21